vrvis/vis_draco_kb/README.md

 ## Installation

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.12.
-Run `npm install` for installing all required modules.

 **Please note**:
 * Newer Angular versions are not supported unless `angular-resize-event` supports it.
-* Add `"allowSyntheticDefaultImports": true` to tsconfig.ts (https://github.com/vega/vega-lite/issues/4461, https://github.com/vega/vega-embed/issues/151).
+* The parameter `"allowSyntheticDefaultImports": true` needed to be added to tsconfig.ts (<https://github.com/vega/vega-lite/issues/4461>, <https://github.com/vega/vega-embed/issues/151>).

+**Necessary steps for local installation:**
+* NodeJS needs to be installed.
+* Run `npm install` for installing all required modules.
-* Delete all vega dependencies in `./node_modules/draco-core/node_modules/`.
+* Manually delete all vega dependencies in `./node_modules/draco-core/node_modules/` (detele all folders with vega-*).
 Unfortunately, Draco has not been updated yet to support the newest version of Vega.

 ### Local development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+* Run `ng serve` for starting a development server.
+* Navigate your browser to `http://localhost:4200/`.

-### Build
+### Production Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `./dist` directory.